-During your procedure, the Interventional Radiologist will be assisted by a technician and a nurse.
-The technicians serve to assist the IR during the procedure just as a surgical technician assists a surgeon.
+During your procedure, the Interventional Radiologist will be assisted by a radiology technologist and a nurse.
+The technologists assist the IR during the procedure, just as a surgical technician assists a surgeon.
 A registered nurse will also be present to monitor your vital signs and provide medications for sedation and pain control.

 In addition, the IR team may include a Physician Assistant and/or Nurse Practitioner who will guide you step by step through your procedure and let you know what to expect after the procedure.
 The PA or NP may serve as a contact person regarding ongoing follow-up and plan of care during your entire cancer treatment program.